RobinBrouwer/gritter/README.markdown

 	script/plugin install git://github.com/RobinBrouwer/gritter.git

-## Start server

 Start your server and you'll see that three folders are added to your /javascripts, /stylesheets and /images folders.
 Now you can use gritter inside your Rails application.

-## Include Javascripts and Stylesheets

-Add the following to your head-tag inside the layout:
+Now add the following to your head-tag inside the layout:

 	<%= include_gritter %>